 The social life of algorithms: Shaping, and shaped by, our world

-A look at how the algorithms that drive our technology shape our lives and societies, and are shaped by them.
+The University of Melbourne podcast, Up Close, looks at how the algorithms that drive our technology shape our lives and societies, and are shaped by them.

 Superhuman abilities could lurk under your skin

 Insertable technologies are upgrading modern convenience and unlocking human ability, all from underneath the skin.

 How JJ Abrams ruined Star Trek and what that means for Star Wars: The Force Awakens

 How will JJ Abrams' new Star Wars installment fare in the wake of his Star Trek reboot?
 Film lecturer Peter Allen discusses on the eve of its cinematic release.